-Acid diffusion through PHS was never detected by the capacitance technique, the diffraction grating technique, or the AFM technique.
-These experiments were conducted at temperatures ranging from 25°C to 150°C. The diffusion coefficient inferred from these experiments is of magnitude of less than $10^{-8} \,\mu\text{m}^2$ /s.
+Acid diffusion through PHS was never detected by the capacitance technique, the diffraction grating technique, or the atomic force microscopy technique.
+These experiments were conducted at temperatures ranging from 25 to 150 °C. The diffusion coefficient inferred from these experiments is of magnitude of less than $10^{-8} \ \mu m^2/s$ .
 Spectroscopic techniques also never detected diffusion through PHS in any reasonable time.
 Figure 1 shows the detector layer response of a trilayer IR experiment using PHS as the intermediate layer.
-The experiment was conducted over a full day at 90°C. There is clearly some detector layer response, but this response is the same as that of a control experiment in which no PAG was present in the feeder layer.
-The slope observed in Figure 1 is thus not attributable to acid arrival, but is only the background, uncatalyzed thermolysis rate of t-BOC at 90°C. These data indicate that the diffusion coefficient for this particular photoacid at 90°C in PHS must then be less than $10^{-8} \,\mu\text{m}^2/\text{s}$ .
+The experiment was conducted over a full day at 90 °C. There is clearly some detector layer response, but this response is the same as that of a control experiment in which no PAG was present in the feeder layer.
+The slope observed in Fig. 1 is thus not attributable to acid arrival, but is only the background, uncatalyzed thermolysis rate of t-BOC at 90 °C. These data indicate that the diffusion coefficient for this particular photoacid at 90 °C in PHS must then be less than $10^{-8}$ $\mu$ m/s.
 Several different attempts were made to use this trilayer method to determine diffusion coefficients in PHS using very thin films and very long times, but acid arrival was never detected.
-If only Fickian diffusion is used to explain line-width spread, the diffusion coefficients suggested by these experiments are far too small to account for the CD bias observed in actual manufacturing processes.
+If only Fickian diffusion is used to explain linewidth spread, the diffusion coefficients suggested by these experiments are far too small to account for the CD bias observed in actual manufacturing processes.